NC State Auditor Says: NC DMA Program Integrity Poorly Run!!

 I literally cannot wait until the State Auditor audits DMA and the conduct of Managed Care Organizations (MCOs).

-Posted on April 9, 2013, in Beth Wood, DHHS, Division of Medical Assistance, Health Care Providers and Services, Medicaid, Medicaid Audits, North Carolina, Office of State Auditor, PCG, Tentative Notices of Overpayment and tagged Audit, Beth Wood, Division of Medical Assistance, Health care provider, Medicaid, Public Consulting Group.
+Posted on April 9, 2013, in Beth Wood, Division of Medical Assistance, Health Care Providers and Services, Medicaid, Medicaid Audits, NC DHHS, North Carolina, Office of State Auditor, Tentative Notices of Overpayment and tagged Audit, Beth Wood, Division of Medical Assistance, Health care provider, Medicaid, Public Consulting Group.
 Bookmark the permalink.
 4 Comments.